libreobjet/open-guide/motivation.md

 ISSUE : limited time of use, unreparability, waste, capitalism

 - Copy: The concept of copying has a particular significance in certain areas of law.
 In each of the primary areas of intellectual property law, a number of cases have refined the question of what exactly constitutes the kind of copying prohibited by law, especially in areas such ascopyright law.
-ISSUE : illegal copy impossible to control (Grcic chair chinese's copy > http://www.alibaba.com/product-detail/replica-magis-chair-one-by-Konstantin_60139375703.html)
+ISSUE : illegal copy, impossible to control (Grcic chair chinese's copy > http://www.alibaba.com/product-detail/replica-magis-chair-one-by-Konstantin_60139375703.html)

+A chinese copy is only an opportunity to get a low cost famous designer chair, but this is not the same like an orginal or official copy/edition in term of the emotional value...

 Designer as a creator, artist, all about starting from scratch: inspiration, citation, some words to about references, kind of forking